milostomic/implementation-guides/netverify/netverify-web-v4.md

 ### Colors

-Specify primary and secondary colors for each locale to give Netverify your own look and feel.
+Specify primary and secondary colors for each locale to give ID Verification your own look and feel.

 Any locale which is not configured will first default to the root language (e.g. EN\_GB to EN), then to your default configuration, and finally to the Jumio default.